Protect your vehicle’s value this winter ❄️ Now 20€ off outdoor covers!

 How do I dry motorcycle clothing properly?

-Motorcycle clothing should always be allowed to air dry gently, ideally in a well-ventilated area, but not in direct sunlight or on a radiator.
+You should always dry motorcycle clothing gently and in the air, ideally in a well-ventilated place, but not in direct sunlight or on the heater.
 Heat can damage functional membranes and materials.
-It is best to hang jackets and pants on a hanger so that they keep their shape and dry evenly.
-Leather clothing should also not be exposed to the sun or artificial heat sources; it should be dried slowly and then treated with leather care.
-Textile clothing with a membrane can be reactivated in the dryer on a low setting after drying if necessary, but only if the care label expressly permits this.
+It is best to hang jackets and pants on a hanger so that they keep their shape and can dry evenly.

 When is it worth having my motorcycle clothing professionally cleaned – and what should I look out for?

 Professional cleaning is particularly useful for high-quality clothing or sensitive materials such as leather or Gore-Tex.
 It extends the service life and maintains protective functions such as waterproofness or abrasion resistance.
-When handing in your clothing, look out for specialized providers who have experience with motorcycle clothing, such as Louis or Polo, and follow the manufacturer’s recommendations.

 How often should I wash my motorcycle clothing?